determined-ai/determined/docs/interfaces/commands-and-shells.rst

  Commands
 **********

-Determined commands start with ``det command``, abbreviated as ``det cmd``.
+Determined commands are manipulated with CLI commands starting with ``det command``, abbreviated as ``det cmd``.
 The main subcommand is ``det cmd run``, which runs a command in the cluster and streams its output.
 For example, the following CLI command uses ``nvidia-smi`` to display information about the GPUs available to tasks in the container:

 .. code::